-After a journey back to Phnom Penh (involving a two lane road turning into 5 lanes of traffic, because Cambodia) and a night at the cutely named Lovely Jubbly hostel, we were headed to the one place everyone heads to in Cambodia: Angkor Wat.
+After a journey back from Sihanoukville to Phnom Penh (involving a two lane road turning into five lanes of traffic, because Cambodia) and a night back in the capital, we were headed to the one place everyone heads to in Cambodia: Angkor Wat.

-Our bus plonked us somewhere “just outside the city” and we were invited to get to our final destination in Siem Reap via the many tuk tuks waiting at the bus station.
+Our bus plonked us somewhere “just outside the city” of Siem Reap, and we were invited to get to our final destination via the many tuk tuks waiting at the bus station.
 I felt sure this was a bit of a scam, but for only $2 it took the hassle out of finding where we were.

-AND WHAT A GREAT HOSTEL IT WAS.
+And after our moment of panic and uncertainty – WHAT A GREAT HOSTEL IT WAS.
 We were arriving on Easter Sunday, just in time for their Easter special – A ROAST DINNER!!
 There are few times we have felt this excited about food!
-The hostel, Funky Flashpacker (great name, right?), is actually run by a British expat, so it was pretty cool that he injected some British traditions into it.
+The hostel, Funky Flashpacker (great name, right?
+Almost as good as “Lovely Jubbly” where we stayed the night before in Phnom Penh!), is actually run by a British expat, so it was pretty cool that he injected some British traditions into it.

 *sorry, I’ll never use that word again

 And so Wednesday, we were up bright-eyed and bushy-tailed at the entrance to our hostel at 5 in the effing morning.
-And right on cue, our alarm hadn’t been our phones – it had been the lads on tour.
-(Favourite quote, by the way, was one of the lads saying there was no point going to Angkor Wat because “it’s just a bunch of rocks innit”… sigh!)
+And right on cue, our alarm wasn’t our phones – it was the delightful lads on tour.
+(Favourite quote, by the way, was one of them saying there was no point going to Angkor Wat because “it’s just a bunch of rocks innit”… I have no words!)

-Of course, we picked totally the wrong day to see a sunrise.
-Because there WAS no sunrise; only the sky getting lighter.
+Naturally, we picked totally the wrong day to see the sunrise.
+Because there WAS no sunrise; only the sky getting vaguely lighter.
 However despite this, the place is ABSOLUTELY STUNNING.
 We explored the temples while it was still relatively quiet, and by the time we came out, the sun was peeking out through the clouds.

 So while it’s not quite the classic sunrise picture, I did manage to take this:

-Soon after this point, it was getting much busier and we moved on to my favourite temple complex: Angkor Thom.
-The faces that never stop appearing, the air of mystery about it, the prominence of the front of it; I preferred this place to Angkor Wat.
+Soon after this, it started getting much busier and we moved on to my favourite temple complex: Angkor Thom.
+The faces that never stop appearing, the air of mystery about the place, the prominence of the front of it; I preferred this place to Angkor Wat.

 We managed to get to one last temple on the way out of the Angkor park, and even though it had barely gone midday, we were exhausted!
-But we got a lot done on our one day there.
-Unless you are seriously into temples, I wouldn’t bother with the three day pass.
+But we had seen a lot in six hours.
+Unless you are seriously into temples, I honestly wouldn’t bother with the three day pass.
 There IS such a thing as being templed out.

 So after a relaxing morning on our final day in Cambodia, we set off in a tuk tuk with the same guy who took us to Angkor Wat.
-We stopped by a temple, casually picked up the monk, and sped off towards a bigger temple out of town.
+We stopped by a temple in town, casually picked up the monk, and sped off towards a bigger temple out in the Cambodian countryside.

 We talked about what it’s like to be a monk, what you have to do to become one, how long he’d like to be one for and what he plans to do afterwards, Buddhist culture in general, Cambodian culture in general, and our lives in general.
 It was one of the most interesting and educational days I’ve ever had.